ocean-onion/In-Sync-OM-DEV/docs/plan.md

 ## Project Overview

-"In Sync" is a joint effort card game where players must work together to play cards in ascending order without communicating.
-This digital implementation aims to capture the idea of the physical game (The Mind) while adding digital enhancements.
+"In Sync" is a joint effort card game where players must work together to play cards in ascending order without talking.
+This aims to capture the idea of the physical card game (The Mind) while adding some enhancements.

 ## Core Features (Implemented)